 General Liability Insurance

 General Liability Insurance is also referred to as "Slip-and-Fall" coverage and referred to as restaurant liability insurance in the industry.
-General liability insurance protects your business in the case of third-party claims resulting from:
+General liability insurance offers finanical protection by protecting your business in the case of third-party claims resulting from:

 - Third-party bodily injury: If a customer slips and falls on a wet bathroom floor, your insurance company can cover the cost of their injury (i.e. medical expenses, lost wages, etc.).

 - Third-party property damage: One of your new waiters accidentally pops open a champagne bottle and the alcohol gets all over your customer's handbag.
 Your insurance company can cover the cost to replace her bag if you have general liability insurance.

 - Advertising injury: A competitor claims that your advertising damaged their reputation and they sue you for slander.
 Your insurance company will help cover the cost of the lawsuit, legal fees, any necessary settlements or judgments.

 Commercial Property Insurance protects your building from damage from fire, theft, burglary, and some natural disasters.
 If a fire breaks out in your kitchen and it must be repaired, this insurance can help cover the costs.
 If you live in an area prone to flooding, consider adding a flood insurance policy.